ruchikadubey2000/smart_connected_signs_for_improved_road_safety/README.md

 # smart_connected_signs_for_improved_road_safety
-Project description : In present Systems the road signs and the speed limits are Static.
-But the road signs can be changed in some cases the road signs are changed accordingly if they are digitized
+The road signs can be digitized with the help of this project. sensors are used to detect information like heavy traffic, rain etc and the data sent to a mobile application using IBM cloud which is also  displayed dynamically using digitized sign board.